thinking-with-computers/ludus-spec/README.md

   }
 }
 ```
-It has a lovely 1-to-1 correspondence with `match`, and need not use a tuple (is that right?--we want this to be homologous to function application).
-Also, it avoids both creating a fucntion (does it?, or is this just sugar for an anonymous function?) and polluting the function signature with helper arguments. _Temporary decision: yes, `recur` as reserved word in functions; yes, `loop`; no, `repeat`._
+It has a lovely 1-to-1 correspondence with `match`, and also closely resembles functions.
+Also, it avoids both creating a function (does it?, or is this just sugar for an anonymous function?) and polluting the function signature with helper arguments. _Temporary decision: yes `loop` and `repeat`.
+Maybe `recur` as a reserved word in functions, but for now `recur` can only belong in a `loop`._

-Consider also a simplified syntax, on the model of an anonymous function: `loop (<args>) -> <expr>`.
+Consider also a simplified syntax, on the model of an anonymous function: `loop (<args>) (<params>) -> <expr>`.
+This involves awkward back-to-back tuples; maybe not.

 * _Early return._ Do we want a `return` reserved word that will allow for early returns from functions?
 I believe the `cond` and `match` forms, along with multiple function clauses, actually gets you whatever behaviour you want.
 But Rust has a `return`, and that may well be helpful for some imperative code. _Temporary decision: for now, no early return._